Tutorial: Create a container image for deployment to Azure Container Instances

 Output from the

-In this tutorial, you created a container image that can be deployed to Azure Container Instances.
-The following steps were completed:
+In this tutorial, you created a container image that can be deployed in Azure Container Instances, and verified that it runs locally.
+So far, you've done the following:

 - Cloned the application source from GitHub